Nico Hoerner Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.46).

-- Tigers pitchers combine to surrender 145 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Tigers pitchers combine to allow 147 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Olson makes the start for the Tigers, his 12th of the season.
-He is 2-5 with a 4.83 ERA and 61 strikeouts through 63 1/3 innings pitched.
+- The Tigers will send Skubal (3-2) out for his ninth start of the season.
+He is 3-2 with a 3.76 ERA and 43 strikeouts through 38 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the righty threw 2 2/3 innings against the Minnesota Twins, allowing four earned runs while surrendering eight hits.
+- His most recent time out was on Friday against the Cleveland Guardians, when the lefty threw six innings, surrendering one earned run while giving up three hits.

-- In 14 games this season, the 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .246 to his opponents.
+- The 26-year-old has put together a 3.76 ERA and 10.1 strikeouts per nine innings across eight games this season, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.